prabampm/django-1.6-template/README.md

 ### [Run Server](id:anchor-run-server)

-First, initialize the SQLITE database.
-Note: you may be asked to define the superuser/admin.
+First, initialize the SQLITE database.  *Note: you may be asked to define the superuser/admin*.

     (django16)$ python project/manage.py syncdb

-Initialize the [SOUTH](http://south.readthedocs.org/) database migrations:

-    (django16)$ python project/manage.py migrate --initial

 Run the server ...